 - Not feeling like themselves

 - Feeling suicidal

-Upon taking SSRIs long-term, the neurotransmitters of the brain may get used to functioning in a specific way.
-It would then be hard for the brain to return to the normal functioning, and when discontinued, the user may experience withdrawals of discontinuation syndrome.
+Upon taking SSRIs long-term, the brain’s neurotransmitters may get used to functioning in a specific way.
+It would then be hard for the brain to return to normal functioning, and when discontinued, the user may experience withdrawals of discontinuation syndrome.

-Prozac and Suicide
+Prozac and Pregnancy Dangers

 Getting Professional Help

 Like all other drugs, antidepressants have their benefits but can also cause Fluoxetine side effects.
 Perhaps the most dangerous long-term reaction is an addiction that can develop in any patient.
 In such cases, a doctor can offer other options and consider the pros and cons of other antidepressant medications, like Prozac vs Zoloft.